ericmao2008/EleanorsNotes/80 Stories/81 Primordial/Arranged Marriage.md

 Theirs was an arranged marriage, like many traders' were, but ever since the ==priests== came to ==location,== the rules had been different.

-- **Analysis Idea** [[2021.11.08 Inheritance]] / [[2021.11.01 Marriage]] reference about how the Aztec priests were mad about the indigenous habit of pre-marriage.
-Probably don't want to discuss Alec & I's compromise here.

 His parents had known each other for over a year before deciding to formalize their union, and his older brother's wife had joined their household for a season before they'd left to set up on their own.